xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 ## Good resources

 [Analyse your HTTP response headers](https://securityheaders.com/) and find out which one is implemented on your server.
-Beside Content-Security-Policy the recommended headers are  X-Frame-Options, Feature-Policy, Strict-Transport-Security,  X-Content-Type-Options and Referrer-Policy.
+Beside Content Security Policy the recommended headers are  X-Frame-Options, Feature-Policy, Strict-Transport-Security,  X-Content-Type-Options and Referrer-Policy.

-[CSP Evaluator](https://csp-evaluator.withgoogle.com/) is a tool from Google for testing your Content-Security-Policy headers.
+[CSP Evaluator](https://csp-evaluator.withgoogle.com/) is a tool from Google for testing your Content Security Policy headers.